Drug Development

 New targets for epilepsy treatment

-Associate Professor Reid is developing new drugs for epilepsy, with the view of treating a larger population of people with epilepsy.
+Associate Professor Reid is developing new drugs for epilepsy, focussing on both genetics and small molecules, to treat more people with epilepsy

 Why are there so few drugs to treat viruses?

-As coronavirus case numbers surge, University of Melbourne experts explain why we have effective drugs for bacterial diseases, but relatively few for viruses.
+As coronavirus case numbers surge, University of Melbourne experts explain why we have effective drugs for bacterial diseases, but relatively few for combating viruses

 Q&A: How could COVID-19 drugs work and what’s out there?